Sorting M&Ms

 XO Executive Officer

-I've , but I've recently received a .
+I've posted these lyrics before, but I've recently received a bunch of help from the UK on the lyrics.
 I've updated with the suggestions, but I'm still unsure about two places, so I've left some comments/footnotes in brackets and italics.
 Please comment if you think you can help some more or if you know Johnny Johnson or how to get in touch with him.

 Breaking Down the Walls of Heartache